 Computed Tomography Angiogram (CT Angiogram)

-A computed tomography angiogram (CT angiogram) is a test that uses X-rays to provide detailed pictures of the heart and the blood vessels that go to the heart, lung, brain, kidneys, head, neck, legs,
+A computed tomography angiogram (CT angiogram) is a test that uses X-rays to provide detailed pictures of the heart and the blood vessels that go to the heart, lung, brain, kidneys, head, neck, legs, and arms.

-show whether there is a bulge (aneurysm) or a buildup of fatty material called plaque in a blood vessel.
+A CT angiogram can show narrowed or blocked areas of a blood vessel.
+The test can also show whether there is a bulge (aneurysm) or a buildup of fatty material called plaque in a blood vessel.